ioccc-src/winner/2001/README.md

 The IOCCC has a website and now has a number of international mirrors.
 The primary site can be found at [www.ioccc.org](https://www.ioccc.org).

-Use `make` to compile entries.
-It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
-See the Makefile for details.

-Read over the Makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).

 Some ANSI C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using gcc instead of your local compiler.